Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

-Knowledge-based IRW incorporates the external structured knowledge into the user's preference modeling process to identify the importance of items from the corpus and assigns the corresponding weights in model optimization \cite{E4,E8,C33}.
-The solutions employed in the Attention-based IRW studies design a weighting function that maps each sample's score or loss value to its learning weight, thereby enabling the recommender to adaptively learn the information of each negative sample when model optimizing \cite{E13,E14,E16,E17}.
-However, knowledge-based IRW argues that users' social contexts and items' heterogeneous information serve as influential determinants in shaping the reciprocal engagements between users and items \cite{yang2023dgrec}.
+Attention-based IRW studies typically design a reweighting function that maps each sample's score or loss value to its learning weight, thereby enabling the recommender to adaptively learn the information of each negative sample in model optimization \cite{E13,E17}.
+However, Knowledge-aware IRW argues that users' social contexts and items' heterogeneous information serve as influential determinants in shaping the reciprocal engagements between users and items \cite{yang2023dgrec, E4,E8,C33}.
 In tandem, these elements covertly impact the confidence of the data.
-When an item is more popular among the user's social neighbors, the user is more likely to know the item, and his feedback is more attributed to his real preference.
-Correspondingly, in instances where the items in the user's historical behaviors exhibit a level of coherence in their content, recommender can effortlessly predict the items sharing the similar semantic attributes \cite{E14,C3}.
+When an item is more popular among this user's social neighbors, the user is more likely to know the item, and his feedback is more attributed to his real preference.
+Correspondingly, in the situation that user's historical behaviors exhibit a level of coherence in their content, recommender can effortlessly predict the items sharing the similar semantic attributes \cite{E14,C3}.
 This, in turn, addresses the user's preference for particular content within the contextual paradigm, and this knowledge will be more reliable in deriving user preference.